-Julia supports three main categories of features for concurrent and parallel programming:
+Julia supports these four categories of concurrent and parallel programming:

 Julia Tasks allow suspending and resuming computations for I/O, event handling, producer-consumer processes, and similar patterns.
 Tasks can synchronize through operations like